thesaigoneer/atomic-saigon/README.md

     Press Super + M to open the Kitty terminal (part of the Hyprland package)
-    Type: nwg-shell-installer -a -hypr  and press Enter Press Super + Q to exit Hyprland and re-login into nwg-shell
+    Type: nwg-shell-installer -a -hypr  and press Enter Press Super + Q to exit Hyprland
+    Re-login into nwg-shell and start making your own adaptations

 ## Current Quirks: